 The outline of the reminder of the text is as follows.
-In section 2.1 and 2.2 we describe the Car-Parrinello and classical molecular dynamics set-up respectively, while in section 2.3 we present the EXAFS measurements and data analysis details.
-Results are presented in section 3, divided into solvation structure description (section 3.1) and reconstruction of the EXAFS signal from MD data compared with experiments (section 3.2).
+In sections 2.1 and 2.2, we describe the Car-Parrinello and classical MD setups, respectively, whereas in section 2.3, we present the EXAFS measurements and data analysis details.
+Results are presented in section 3, divided into solvation structure description (section 3.1), and reconstruction of the EXAFS signal from MD data compared with experiments

+(section 3.2).
 The behavior of first and second hydration shells is discussed in section 4.1 and 4.2, respectively.
 Finally, in section 5, we summarize our work and draw some conclusions.

-2 Methods
+2. Methods

-2.1 Car-Parrinello Molecular Dynamics

-We performed Car-Parrinello molecular dynamics simulations^{51,52} of Co2+ ion immersed in liquid water.
+2.1.
+Car-Parrinello Molecular Dynamics (CPMD).
+We performed CPMD simulations^{51,52} of the Co2+ ion immersed in liquid water.
 Two cubic boxes of different dimensions were considered, consisting of 32 (cubic edge of 9.87 Å) and 64 (cubic edge of 12.42 Å) water molecules, respectively.
-The box dimension is chosen so as to reproduce the water density at 300 K. Periodic boundary conditions were applied.
-The electronic structure of the valence electrons was described by DFT using the BLYP functional^{53,54} within the LSD (Local Spin Density) representation.
-The Co2+ ion was considered in a quartet state, corresponding to the experimental spin state,55 and to previous calculations within the framework of a continuum description of the solvent.13 The valence electron wave function was expanded in plane waves with an energy cutoff of 90 Ry.
-This relatively high value is needed to ensure energy convergence, as we have recently reported.17 Note that this requirement makes our CPMD calculations more computationally expensive in comparison to other simulations of metal cations in bulk water where the plane wave cutoff used was slightly lower, in the 60-80 Ry range.^{36,38}
+The box dimension is chosen to reproduce the water density at 300 K. Periodic boundary conditions were applied.
+The electronic structure of the valence electrons was described by DFT using the BLYP functional^{53,54} within the local spin density (LSD) representation.
+The Co2+ ion was considered in a quartet state, corresponding to the experimental spin state, 55 and to previous calculations within the framework of a continuum description of the solvent.13 The valence electron wave function was expanded in plane waves with an energy cutoff of 90 Ry.
+This relatively high value is needed to ensure energy convergence, as we have recently reported.17 Note that this requirement makes our CPMD calculations more computationally expensive, in comparison to other simulations of metal cations in bulk water, where the plane wave cutoff used was slightly lower (in the range of 60-80 Ry).36,38

 Medium soft norm-conserving pseudopotentials of the Trouillier-Martins type56 were used.
-Standard Trouillier-Martins pseudo-potentials of O and H atoms were used, as in several Car-Parrinello studies.
-The electronic structure of Co^{2+} is [Ar]3d74s0.
-Thus, as reported by Rovira et al.57 and by some of us,17 the adopted cobalt pseudo-potential retains only the 3d7 and 4s0 electronic levels as valence states.
-Other details on the Co2+ pseudo-potential parameters and their validation have been reported elsewhere.17 Energy expectations were calculated in reciprocal space using the Kleinman-Bylander transformation.58 We also applied nonlinear core correction59 (with core-charge radius of 1.2 a.u.) which partially accounts for the nonlinearity in the exchange-correlation potential.
+Standard Trouillier-Martins pseudopotentials of O and H atoms were used, as in several Car-Parrinello studies.
+The electronic structure of Co2+ is [Ar]3d74s0.
+Thus, as reported by Rovira et al.57 and by some of us,17 the adopted cobalt pseudopotential retains only the 3d7 and 4s0 electronic levels as valence states.
+Other details on the Co2+ pseudopotential parameters and their validation have been reported elsewhere.17 Energy expectations were calculated in reciprocal space using the Kleinman-Bylander transformation.58 We also applied nonlinear core correction59 (with a core-charge radius of 1.2 au) which partially accounts for the nonlinearity in the exchange-correlation potential.
 This is especially recommended for transition metals.

-All Car-Parrinello simulations were done with the program package CPMD60 in the NVE ensemble.
-Initial configurations were obtained from 2 ps equilibrated classical molecular dynamics of the solute-solvent system (see next subsection for details).
+All Car-Parrinello simulations were conducted with the program package CPMD60 in the NVE ensemble.
+Initial configurations were obtained from 2 ps equilibrated CLMD of the solute-solvent system (see next subsection for details).
 The system was subsequently equilibrated via 1 ps CPMD with initial velocities obtained from a Maxwell distribution centered on 300 K. Car-Parrinello data were then collected over 5 ps of simulation runs, without control of the temperature.
-The average temperature was 293 K ±10 K. We used a relatively small fictitious electron mass of 400 a.u. in order to improve the bulk water description, as recently suggested by Galli et al.61 in their studies of pure liquid water.
-Moreover, as previously done by some of us,17 we used a time step of 4 a.u.
-(0.097 fs) which is smaller with respect to other CPMD simulations of metal cations in liquid water.
+The average temperature was 293 \pm 10 K. We used a relatively small fictitious electron mass of 400 au to improve the bulk water description, as recently suggested by Galli et al.61 in their studies of pure liquid water.
+Moreover, as previously done by some of us, 17 we used a time step of 4 au (0.097 fs), which is smaller, with respect to other CPMD simulations of metal cations in liquid water.